Edgar Cayce: Blumenthal as patron (1926–1931)

-1931 non-profit (A.R.E) formed
+Association for Research and Enlightenment (ARE)

-On June 6, 1931, 61 people attended a meeting to carry on Cayce's work and form the Association for Research and Enlightenment (A.R.E.)
-In July, the new association was incorporated; Cayce returned his house to Blumenthal, and bought another.
+On June 6, 1931, 61 people attended a meeting to carry on Cayce's work and form the Association for Research and Enlightenment (ARE).
+In July, the new non-profit association was incorporated.
+Cayce returned his house to Blumenthal and bought another.
 In 1931, Cayce promoted a quack medicine formulation called Atomidine or nascent iodine.

-People seeking a reading from Cayce were asked to join the A.R.E.
-This helped insulate Cayce from charges of fortune-telling, which was illegal in some U.S. states, as he was not directly charging a fee for his services but receiving a salary from the member-supported A.R.E.
-Apart from supporting Cayce and his staff, a major emphasis of the early A.R.E. was the encouragement of small groups devoted to spiritual study, prayer, and meditation.
+People seeking a reading from Cayce were asked to join the ARE.
+This helped insulate Cayce from charges of fortune-telling, which was illegal in some U.S. states, as he was not directly charging a fee for his services but receiving a salary from the member-supported ARE.
+Apart from supporting Cayce and his staff, a major emphasis of the early ARE was the encouragement of small groups devoted to spiritual study, prayer, and meditation.

 In November 1931, Cayce, wife Gertrude and secretary Gladys Davis were arrested for "pretending to tell fortunes."
 When charges were dismissed, papers noted that Cayce's readings included tales of ancient civilizations, including Ancient Egypt, El Dorado, and Atlantis; Cayces' readings described Bimini island as a mountaintop of Atlantis.
 In February 1932, Cayce gave a public lecture on the "Lost Continent of Atlantis".

 The association's first annual congress was held in June 1932.
 Speakers discussed metaphysical and psychic subjects, and Cayce performed public readings.